When people ask what the ideal temperature is to set their thermostat, our answer is always — it depends. And it depends on a whole lot of factors.

 The Benefits of a Programmable Thermostat

-Having a programmable thermostat installed is an easy, proven way to save money.
-Often a significant amount of money.
-In fact, a programmable thermostat can pay for itself in energy saved within four years or fewer, according to the National Renewable Energy Laboratory (NREL).
+There are many reasons to switch to a programmable thermostat.
+Having one installed is an easy, proven way to save a significant amount of money.
+In fact, a programmable thermostat can pay for itself in energy saved within four years or fewer.
+Once you know what temperature you should set your thermostat to, you can program it and never touch it again!

 Convenience

-When you can set your home’s temperatures to various times during the day, you can literally set it and forget it.
+When you can set your home’s temperature to change at various times during the day, you can literally set it and forget it.
 No more worrying about turning down the thermostat before you leave the house or adjusting the temperature at night for comfortable sleeping.
 It’s taken care of for you.

 Energy Efficiency

 Some programmable thermostats have energy efficiency programs.
-But if yours doesn’t, simply knowing precisely at what temperature you’re most comfortable, can save energy.
+But if yours doesn’t, you can save energy by knowing the setting you’re most comfortable at.
 If you think you’re happiest at 72 degrees, but you have your thermostat set to 68 and you’re comfy, you can keep the temperature set there and save energy.
-It is also energy efficient to automatically adjust the temperature when you leave, so you’re not heating or cooling an empty house.

 App-Controlled

-The EnergyStar program recommends smart thermostats for their ability to be controlled by an app or program even if you’re not home, as well as for the data reports they can generate pinpointing and breaking down your energy usage.
+EnergyStar recommends smart thermostats for their ability to be controlled by an app or program even if you’re not home.
+But did you know that smart thermostats, digital thermostats connected to wifi, have even more advanced capabilities?

 Schedule Your Home Energy Audit or Programmable Thermostat Installation Today

-(702) 723-4704 to schedule a home energy audit.
-We do a thorough assessment of your home, inside and out, to let you know how much energy you use and how much energy your home is wasting.
+When you schedule a home energy audit with us, we’ll thoroughly assess your home inside and out to let you know how much energy you use and how much energy your home is wasting.